NLeSC/XAI/README.md

 The data we use in the experiments are available in this [Dropbox folder](https://www.dropbox.com/home/XAI/Data).

+A document summarizing current XAI OS Tools (January 2020): [to be added]

 ### LIME - Local Interpretable Model-Agnostic Explanations
 [Paper](https://github.com/NLeSC/XAI/tree/master/State-of-the-art/LIME) in State-of-the-art folder